Capgemini/xrm-datamigration-xrmtoolbox/README.md

 **NB:** Ensure the JsonFolderPath exists

 ### Data Export
-Once all the schema and config files are downloaded the next step is to export the data.
+Once all the schema and config files are downloaded the next step is to export the data from D365.

 1. Select **Data Export** from the ribbon and select format type of JSON or CSV.